hub-bla/PPO_2048_pytorch/README.md

 # PPO Agent for 2048 game
-2048 custom environment with training of PPO agent
+2048 custom environment with PPO agent training